 I was blown away with how down to earth, how practical, how STRONG she was as an immigrant, author, and now a teacher to so many people hearing this visit based on her experiences.
-I could go into details, but why do I need to NOW THAT IT IS ON THE LIBRARY OF CONGRESS for you to SEE!
+I could go into details, but why do I need to

 and truly, what you are seeing is only one SIDE of a double, maybe triple room that held I could not even guess how many individual.
 This was one of the best author talks I ever witnesses and was so cool how many current issues were actually approached as well through her talk and interview.